Collaborative Initiative for Paediatric HIV Education and Research (CIPHER)

 Global Cohort Collaboration

-A stakeholder in paediatric HIV drug optimization
+Advocating for paediatric HIV drug optimization

 Compared with adults, treatment coverage among children remains low, and currently available therapeutic options are limited and often inadequate.
 Aspects of and inefficiencies in research, development and regulatory approval processes present key barriers to optimizing paediatric treatment.
 CIPHER is working on a number of fronts to address these barriers in order to increase treatment access for children and adolescents.